-One of the most delicious cold-weather dishes in Spain is bull tail (nowadays oxtail) stew.
-This easy rabo de toro recipe is a Spanish classic, served in traditional restaurants throughout the country.
-You can make it at home with my mother-in-law’s traditional recipe.
+One of the most delicious cold-weather dishes in Spain is bull tail stew, or rabo de toro.
+This Spanish recipe is a classic dish served in restaurants throughout the country.
+My mother-in-law's traditional recipe will show you how to replicate this mouthwatering dish at home!

-Later, I learned my mother-in-law, Antonia, made an excellent version.
-Her rabo de toro recipe changes slightly each time, depending on the wine she might have open, and sometimes she’ll add pearl onions to the dish as well (a great idea!).
-But I’ve decided to share her classic version, which has kept me warm on many occasions.
+Later, I learned my mother-in-law, Antonia, has a great recipe for this stew.
+Her rabo de toro recipe changes slightly each time, depending on the wine she might have open, and sometimes she'll add pearl onions to the dish as well (a great idea!).
+But I've decided to share her classic version, which has kept me warm on many occasions.

 Spanish bull tail stew (found on most menus as rabo de toro estofado) is one of Spain’s most typical stews.

-It actually dates back to Roman times, and rabo de toro is actually an Andalusian creation, allegedly inspired in Córdoba.
-Traditionally made after the bullfights, the dish spread throughout the rest of Spain, and is especially popular in Madrid where bullfights are still popular today.
+Although this stew dates back to Roman times, it is actually an Andalusian creation, allegedly inspired in Córdoba.
+Traditionally made after the bullfights, the dish spread throughout the rest of Spain, and is especially beloved in Madrid, where bullfights are still popular today.

 Many bars surrounding the Plaza de Toros (the bullring) in Madrid serve braised bull tail, although they are no longer able to use the tail of the just killed bull.
 Each restaurant has its own special recipe for Spanish bull tail stew, some using red wine, others opting for Andalusian sherry, or even a bit of brandy.